DiscipleTools/Documentation/theme-local-setup.md

    e.
 You can access your site via **both** http:// and https://

-   - LocalWP will create an SSL certificate if you select the <b style="color: green;">TRUST</b> button (which will bypass your browser’s security warning)
+   - LocalWP will create an SSL certificate if you select the **TRUST** button (which will bypass your browser’s security warning)
    - e.g. If the site’s name is D.T, then both addresses will work <http://dt.local> and <https://dt.local>

 3. Install Theme.